Garren-H/MEng-Code/README.md

 5. TestingData_Final.xlsx: Contains the testing data along with the UNIFAC predictions at the conditions reported
 6. Sparsity.xlsx: Sheet showing the sparsity of the datasets collected in terms of compounds

+**No claim is made on any of the excess enthalpy data sourced.** The data was sourced from across journal articles.
+The reference from which the data was sourced is listed in TestingRefs.xlsx and TrainingRefs.xlsx

 ## Post-Processing files
 This code is dependent on the post-processing files in the Pure RK PMF, Pure RK PMF - No Temps and Hybrid PMF Adj directories depending on which script is being ran.
 1. Comparison_of_Pure_and_Hybrid_Models.ipynb: Code for plotting graphs which shows comparisons between the Pure and Hybrid model